Bread80/Amstrad-CPC-BASIC-Source/README.md

 ---
 This is the bulk of the functions available in BASIC, many of which are also used by the system when necessary:

-IntegerMaths.asm is used by the system, or called from functions elswehere (Note that floating point maths code is in the lower/firmware ROM and called via the REAL_xxxx jumpblocks).
+IntegerMaths.asm is used by the system, or called from functions elsewhere (Note that floating point maths code is in the lower/firmware ROM and called via the REAL_xxxx jumpblocks).
 Maths.asm contains most of the maths functions with a couple for unknown reasons located in MathsAgain.asm (MAX, MIN and ROUND).
 Infix operators are in InfixOperators.asm (Prefix operators - '+','-' and 'NOT' are processed within the expression parser itself).
 SystemVars.asm contains (most of) the system variables (HIMEM, TIME etc).